purusachdeva/Text-Classification-Topsis/README.md

 ### TOPSIS Analysis

-The TOPSIS analysis is performed using the `topsis_analysis` function.
-The function takes the input file path, weights, and impacts as parameters.
+The `topsis_analysis} function is used to carry out the TOPSIS analysis.
+Weights, effects, and the path of the input file are sent as arguments to the function.

-- **Weights:** The weights are specified as a comma-separated string (e.g., "0.4,0.3,0.3").
+- **Weights:** The weights are given as a string separated by commas, for example, "0.4,0.3,0.3".
-- **Impacts:** The impacts are specified as a string of '+' and '-' symbols corresponding to the desired impact for each criterion (e.g., "+,-,-").
+- **Results:** A string of "+" and "-" symbols, representing the intended impact for each criterion, is used to specify the affects (e.g., "+,-,-").

-The `topsis` function normalizes the decision matrix, calculates the weighted normalized decision matrix, identifies positive and negative ideal solutions, and computes TOPSIS scores and ranks.
+The `topsis` function computes TOPSIS scores and ranks, finds positive and negative ideal solutions, normalises the decision matrix, and computes the weighted normalised decision matrix.

 ### Visualization